EmanuelePapini/FIF_C/README.md

 Please feel free to contact us would you need any help in getting FIF up and running.

 ### Acknowledgments ###
 We acknowledge financial support from the Italian Space Agency under the contract ASI “LIMADOU Scienza+” n° 2020-31-HH.0

+Would you use FIF in a scientific publication, please add a link to this repository.

+We are always enthusiastic about discovering new applications of FIF to scientific as well as other fun problems, so please get in touch with us :)

 ### Links ###